Are you struggling to break up with someone?

 Unfollow your ex on all the different social media platforms.

-Should you also delete their number?
+But should you also delete their number?

-For example, if your ex is living in another country, if you delete their number, you might really never be able to reach out to them again.
+For example, if your ex is living in another country, if you delete their number, you might never be able to reach out to them again.
 I think that is a mistake.

-Once the dust has settled (and provided that you are both mature adults), there is a good chance you might be able to turn this into a deep friendship.
+Once the dust settles, there is a chance you could turn this into a deep friendship.
 That’s worth a lot.
+Thus, I would keep their number.

 12. Prepare for the Pain